ThisIsRuvos/ersd/README.md

 ### Configuration

-The application uses the "config" module to provide environment/deployment configurations to the server.
+The application uses the [config](https://www.npmjs.com/package/config) module to provide environment/deployment configurations to the server.
 A portion of the configuration is dedicated to the client/browser application.
 When the client/browser application launches, the client/browser application asks the server for the client config.

+To override the default configuration for a specific deployment, either

+1. Create a "local.json" file in the config directory of the server app
+2. Create sn environment-specific json file in the config directory of the server app (such as "production.json") and create an environment variable on the server called "NODE_ENV" with a value of "production" (for example).

+The overriding config file can be a complete copy of the default.json file with modifications, or it can include only the properties that you want to override in the default.json.

 | Property | Description |
 | -------- | ----------- |